Indians in the New York metropolitan area: History

+An Asian Indian presence in the New York area dates back to the 19th century, with Swami Vivekananda establishing the first Hindu institution in New York City in 1894 after the 1893 Parliament of the World's Religions in Chicago and Bengali Muslim peddlers passing through immigration facilities in New York to head to Jersey Shore beach towns such as Asbury Park, Atlantic Park and Long Beach.
+These peddlers sold "Oriental" items like silks, small trinkets and other curios to tourists.
+Though most of these peddlers were transient seasonal workers at resorts, a small number of men stayed in New Jersey year-round to renew stocks of goods and shepherd younger traders from India to the US.
+Bengali and other South Asian Muslims would also settle in New York City and marry into African American and Puerto Rican communities that they lived close to, initially living on the Lower East Side but moving uptown into Harlem, opening some of the first Indian restaurants in New York.
+After India became independent and partitioned, many of these men formed the Pakistan League of America in 1947.

 The first Indian to become a naturalized U.S. citizen was Bhicaji Balsara, a resident of New York.
 However, this was after the Luce–Celler Act of 1946 that restored naturalization rights to Indian Americans in the United States.
 A number of Indian Americans came to the U.S. via Indian communities from other countries, including the United Kingdom, Canada, South Africa, Mauritius, Malaysia, Singapore, Suriname, Guyana, Trinidad and Tobago, Fiji, Kenya, Tanzania, Uganda, and Jamaica.
 The quota on Indian immigration was removed in the 1960s, leading to exponential growth in the number of Indian immigrants to the United States.
 While Indians prior to this time were primarily involved in agricultural endeavors or constructing railroads in the western United States, by the 1960s, there was a small Manhattan-based Indian community consisting of graduate students in Columbia University and New York University, diplomatic attachés at the United Nations and Indian corporate workers.
-However, the largest number hereafter came to New York City and its affluent suburban environs, consisting largely of professionals, including physicians, engineers, financiers, scientists, entrepreneurs, and lawyers, as well as businesspeople.
+However, the largest number hereafter came to New York City and its affluent suburban environs, consisting largely of professionals, including physicians, engineers, financiers, scientists, entrepreneurs, and lawyers, as well as businesspeople, though there was also small population concentrated along 116th Street and Broadway in Manhattan that was poorer.
 By 1974, there was a notable Indian population in the greater New York area, with particular concentrations in Hoboken, New Jersey and Flushing, Queens, though neither was strongly identified as a Little India at this point and there was already a push to move out to the suburbs, especially to Nassau County on Long Island. with houses of worship for Indian religions starting to be built around the larger Indian suburban communities throughout the 1980s and 1990s.